“How do I even know if my hips are tight?”

 Basically, if you love the 80/20 rules and want to focus on one area that will give the most impact, concentrate on working with your hips.

 In terms of stretching for your overall health, it’s the biggest bang for your buck.
+If you want to increase your overall flexibility, then begin with the hips.

 If you haven’t already, get started on my new *Hip Opening Training Guide* and be amazed by the transformation in the flexibility of your hips and overall health.
 And take a look at my free online yoga videos for some sequencing that will help loosen your hips with a daily practice.